 Business development is essential for any law firms with growth as a goal.
 One person who understands this well is Terry M. Isner is CEO and owner of Jaffe Associates, a multiple LMA Your Honor Award recipient and one of LawDragon’s “100 Legal Consultants You Need to Know.”
 Calling upon his vast experience crafting innovative approaches to law firm marketing and PR, he shares his advice on ways law firms can succeed with business development.

-1. Why is sharing information critical to business development success?
+1. Why is sharing information critical to law firm business development success?

 Terry: As children, we are taught that sharing is caring.
 It’s a lesson well learned and a best practice in business development and client retention.